dhtk-unil/dhtk.github.pages/docs/dev_guide.md

 described in the [documentation](user_guide.md) page.
 The three parts are organised in separate directories (core, data sources, storage) for easier identification and navigation during development.
-This guarantees that the new data sources functions as a self contained module, independent of the core DHTK modules.
+This guarantees that the new data sources functions as a self-contained module, independent of the core DHTK modules.

 **Set up DHTK**